Apr 24 2017

-But skilled writers and storytellers must consider a key rule of character development: show, don’t tell.
-VR provides an opportunity to craft a story and place your viewer in the dead center of it as the story unfolds around them.
+But skilled writers and storytellers must adhere to a key rule of character writing: show, don’t tell.
+VR offers an opportunity for you to craft a story and place your viewer in the dead center of it, as the story unfolds around them.
 Don’t tell prospects about features and specs, show them benefits.

 How to get started

 Start, as always, by identifying exactly how your offering makes a visible difference in the lives of others.
-It’s not as important to claim features as it is to show that you understand why those features are important to your audience.
+Don’t list features- show that you understand why those features make your audience’s lives more memorable or efficient.
 What can they do now that you have solved their problem?

-If your innovation makes it easier to accomplish a difficult and frustrating task, create a VR experience showing how you make that task simple again.
-Literally recreate this scenario and have the difficulty around them melt away with your innovation as their solution.
+If your innovation a difficult and frustrating task easier, create a VR experience showing how you make that task simple again.
+Literally recreate their everyday scenario and have the difficulty around them melt away with your innovation as their solution.
 Paint a before and after picture.

 Non-profit organizations can specially benefit from a first person perspective.
-Imagine that instead of explaining the value of how your donations affect your cause, you can place your audience directly in the shoes of those who have their lives changed by your service.
+Imagine that instead of explaining how donations help the cause, you can place your audience directly in the shoes of those who have their lives changed by your service.

 VR IDEA: The 360 Brochure

 First, there was the trifold brochure: passive, physical solution